-We hereby consent to the use of the oil and gas reserve information in the Enduro Royalty Trust Securities and Exchange Commission Form 10-K for the year ended December 31, 2012, based on the reserve report dated January 18, 2013.
-We also consent to the inclusion of our report dated January 18, 2013 as an exhibit to the Form 10-K.
+We hereby consent to the use of the oil and gas reserve information in the Enduro Royalty Trust Securities and Exchange Commission Form 10-K for the year ended December 31, 2013, based on the reserve report dated January 22, 2014.
+We also consent to the inclusion of our report dated January 22, 2014 as an exhibit to the Form 10-K and to the incorporation by reference of such report in Enduro Royalty Trust's Registration Statement on Form S-3 (File No. 333-188864).

 Robert D. Ravnaas, P.E.

+President

-President Cawley, Gillespie & Associates, Inc. Texas Registered Engineering Firm F-693
+Cawley, Gillespie & Associates, Inc. Texas Registered Engineering Firm F-693